erichoracek/Motif/README.md

 }
 ```

 We've started by defining three constants: our button colors as `$RedColor` and `$BlueColor`, and our font name as `$FontName`.
-We choose define these values as constants because we'll probably want to have them available again down the line when we're styling other components, and also because it's nice to give them a name that describes their function.
-We're now able to reference these constants anywhere else in the theme file by their names—just like variables in [less](http://lesscss.org) or [Sass](http://sass-lang.com).
+We choose to define these values as constants because we want to be able to reference these constants anywhere else in the theme file by their names—just like variables in [less](http://lesscss.org) or [Sass](http://sass-lang.com).

 We now declare our first class: `.ButtonText`.
 This class describes the attributes of the text within the button—both its font and size.
 From now on, we'll use this class to declare that we want text to have this specific style.

-Next, we declare the class to style the primary button from the spec: `.Button`.
-The button class has a number of properties, each declaring a specific attribute of the styled button that together enable us to create the button from the design spec.
-For example, the first two properties on `.Button` declare that the button should have a 1 point `borderWidth` and a 5 point `cornerRadius`.

-A few of the properties on the `.Button` class are different from others: they're *references* to other constants or classes.
-For example, the `tintColor` property is declared with a value of `$BlueColor`, meaning that when the button class is applied to a button, its text should be the color defined in the `$BlueColor` constant.
-As such, if you change the value of the `$BlueColor` constant above, the `tintColor` of the button will change as well.

-Another *reference* property on the `.Button` class is `titleText`, which is a reference to the `.ButtonText` class that we defined above.
-Here we're declaring that the text of the button should have the attributes of the `.ButtonText` class.
-As such, whenever we change any of the attributes of the `.ButtonText` class, the text style of the button will change as well.
+You'll notice that the value of the `fontName` property on the `.ButtonText` class is a *reference* to the `$FontName` constant we declared above.
+As you can probably guess, when we use this class, its font name will have the same value as the `$FontName` constant.
+This way, we're able to have one definitive place that our font name exists so we don't end up repeating ourselves.

-Last of all, we declare our `.DestructiveButton` class.
+The last class we declare is our `.WarningButton` class.
 This class is exactly like our previous classes except for one key difference: it inherits its properties from the `.Button` class via the `_superclass` directive.
-As such, when the `.DestructiveButton` class is applied to an interface component, it will have identical styling to that of `.Button`, except for its `tintColor` and `borderColor`, which it overrides the values of.
+As such, when the `.WarningButton` class is applied to an interface component, it will have identical styling to that of `.Button`, except for its `tintColor` and `borderColor`, which it overrides the values of to be `$RedColor` instead.

 ### Property appliers

 Next, we'll create the _property appliers_ necessary to apply this theme to our interface elements.
-Most of the time, Motif is able to figure out how to apply the theme properties automatically by matching Motif property names to Objective-C class property names.
+Most of the time, Motif is able to figure out how to apply your theme automatically by magically matching Motif property names to Objective-C property names.
 However, in the case of some properties, we have to declare how we'd like a property to be applied ourselves.
 To do this, we'll register our necessary theme property appliers in the `initialize` method of a few categories.

 The first set of property appliers we've created is on `UIView`: